gabyx/CudaFramework/README.md

 ```
 Matrices ``m_T`` and ``m_d`` are built as described in the paper.
 Vector ``m_mu`` are the friction coefficients for all contacts which consist of a normal and two tangential forces.
 The percussions ``P_back`` and ``P_front`` are contact ordered and each contact tuple consits of (normal percussion, tangential percussion 1, tangential percussion 2, see the description in the paper).

+## Example Usage Sparse JORProx Velocity
+In this section some short explanations of the sparse JORProx scheme which iterates in the velocities should be given.
+This implementation is based on the master thesis of Thierry Baasch available here [1](http://www.zfm.ethz.ch/~nuetzig/_private_files/projectiveBaasch.pdf)
+and is closely related to the implementation of

+> Million Body Simulations of Granular Dynamics on the GPU,” H. Mazhar, T. Heyn, A. Tasora, M. Anitescu, D. Negrut, accepted, SIAM Conference on Computational Science and Engineering, Reno, NV, 2011

+We used speciali designed segmented reduction kernel adapted from [ModernGPU](http://www.moderngpu.com).
+Tutorial to come!

 --------------------------